-Waterfalls in the Northern Territory
+Northern Territory Waterfalls

-In any case, with these waterfalls, timing is everything as the optimal times to see the waterfalls is a moving window between the monsoonal downpours of the Australian Summer and the availability of access roads when floods subside and saltwater crocodiles leave in the Dry Season (typically the Australian Winter).
+In any case, with these waterfalls in the tropical parts of Australia, timing is everything as the optimal times to see them is a moving window between the monsoonal downpours of the Australian Summer and the availability of access roads when floods subside and saltwater crocodiles leave in the Dry Season (typically the Australian Winter).

-No users have submitted a waterfall writeup
+No users have made a comment on this page